Skip to content

 Yes.
 We encourage anyone requiring adjustments for whatever reason to let the Graduate & Solicitor Apprentice team know so we can implement these for your assessments.
 All information disclosed will be managed confidentially.

-Do you run any open days?
+Do you run any open evenings?

 These open days offer candidates the opportunity to find out more about our firm and the recruitment process in more detail as well as having their questions answered by individuals across the firm.